 We decided to choose extra driving over packing and unpacking additional times.
 Next time we visit, we’ll base ourselves in St. Mary and focus on the Many Glacier and Two Medicine sections of the park.

 Drive the meandering 50-mile Going-to-the-Sun-Road that cuts through the park.
-This road is generally open July through late September and is the only road that crosses the park.
+This road is generally open from July through late September and is the only road that crosses the park.
 You can zip past the areas that you saw the day before, and head towards Logan’s Pass.

 There are many overlooks and stopping points, so take your time.
 Take a picnic lunch with you so that you can stop and eat whenever you are ready.